Are Color Warehouse Labels More Effective?

 The true benefits of colored barcode labels are most apparent in warehouses with large, multilevel rack systems.

-“For many of our customers, we design a uniform system of colored barcode labels to mark and identify tiers consistently throughout a warehouse or across a network of distribution centers,” Wagner said.
+“For many of our customers, we design a uniform system of colored barcode labels to mark and identify tiers consistently throughout a warehouse or across a network of distribution centers,” Sass said.

 For instance, level 1 might be black, level 2 blue, level 3 green and so on.

-“This is highly effective when it’s integrated into your WMS or inventory management software,” Wagner said.
+“This is highly effective when it’s integrated into your WMS or inventory management software,” Sass said.
 “It helps reduce put and pick errors and improves operational efficiencies.”

 This approach can be used on both horizontal and vertical warehouse labels.